jiayuasu/Tabula/README.md

 2. Open `pom.xml` and make sure the value of `env.package` is `provided`.
 It should look like `<env.package> provided </env.package>`
 3. Open `Driver.scala` and make sure the value of SparkSession's attribute `master` is `local[*]` is disabled.
 This line `.master("local[*]")` should be commentted out.
 4. Run `mvn clean install -DskipTests` in the terminal
-5. Submit the compiled fat jar to Spark cluster using `./bin/spark-submit` command
+5. Submit the compiled fat jar to Spark cluster using `./bin/spark-submit` command, with an argument `build` or `search`

 ## Publications